jcramalho/docker-clav/README.md

 Then you only need to run `docker-compose -f docker-compose-build.yml up`

-## Use already builded docker images
+## Use already built docker images

-If you want to use the already builded images you only need to run `docker-compose up`.
+If you want to use the already built images you only need to run `docker-compose up`.

 ## Some notes